NetDevLazg/cisco-conf-log/README.md

 ### Lets start by creating a Webex Space, This step I wont demostrate but if you use Webex and pretty sure you know how create a space.

-#### To create the Webhook go to the below page, once there click on Connect and loging:
+#### To create the Webhook go to the below page, once there click on Connect and log in with your creds:
 https://apphub.webex.com/teams/applications/incoming-webhooks-cisco-systems

 #### Scroll down and give the Webhook a name and assign it to the space created.
 Below a link will appear and thats the one you need to copy and update the file "env_variables.py"